DSpace-Labs/DSpace-Docker-Images/PITCHME.md

 ### What is possible with DSpace and Docker?

 - Try out a DSpace feature without impacting your existing instance
-- Preview an enhancement or new version **before** it is released
+- Preview an enhancement or new version
 - Give input on the implementation
 - Verify a bug fix **before** it is released
 - Onboard new developers and repository managers to the project